sparkflows/sparkflows-docs/docs/aws/admin-guide/glue-integration/index.rst

 AWS Glue Integration
 ================

-Fire Insights can be configured to submit jobs on AWS Glue cluster.
+Sparkflows can be configured to submit jobs on AWS Glue cluster.

 .. toctree::
    :maxdepth: 2